-The Township was billed monthly by the Plan and paid \$27,332.04, for the year ended December 31, 2019, representing .16% of the Township's covered payroll.
-During the year ended December 31, 2019, retirees were not required to contribute to the Plan.
+The Township was billed monthly by the Plan and paid \$27,131.28, for the year ended December 31, 2020, representing .16% of the Township's covered payroll.
+During the year ended December 31, 2020, retirees were not required to contribute to the Plan.

 Special Funding Situation Component - The State of New Jersey makes contributions to cover those employees eligible under Chapter 330, P.L.
-1997, as disclosed below.
+1997.
 Local employers remit employer contributions on a monthly basis.
 Retired member contributions are generally received on a monthly basis.
 Partially funded benefits are also available to local police officers and firefighters who retire with 25 years of service or on disability from an employer who does not provide coverage under the provisions of Chapter 330, P.L.
 1997.
-Upon retirement, these individuals must enroll in the OPEB plan.
+Upon retirement, these individuals must enroll in the OPEB Plan.